MohdBadawi/BlogApp/README.md

 # BlogApp
-A BlogApp built with NodeJS, Express, MongoDB, and Semantic UI
+A BlogApp is a simple RESTful web app that uses NodeJS, Express, MongoDB, and SemanticUI framework for its frontend.
+This app was built sometime in early August as part of the web Developer Bootcamp by Colt Steele